integr8ly/integreatly-operator/README.md

 - RHMI (managed): 26 vCPU
 - RHOAM (managed-api and multitenant-managed-api): 18 vCPU.
 More details can be found in the [service definition](https://access.redhat.com/articles/5534341) under the "Resource Requirements" section
+*Note:* The LOCAL flag is set to true by default, this means the namespace used to install RHOAM will be set to `local-rhoam-operator` and other RHOAM related namespaces will be prefixed with `local-rhoam`.
+If you wish to use non-local namespaces then  set LOCAL to false by running the following command `export LOCAL=false`.

 ### 1. Clone the integreatly-operator
 Only if you haven't already cloned.
 Otherwise, navigate to an existing copy.